Hull Pottery Piggy Bank Value Guide

 - Hull pottery

-This vintage Hull Pottery Piggy Bank is a quintessential piece of mid-century Americana produced in Zanesville, Ohio.
-Highly collectible for its signature matte finish and hand-painted blue floral motifs, it represents the functional yet whimsical kitchenware Hull became famous for during the post-war era.
+The Hull Pottery Piggy Bank is a quintessential piece of mid-century Americana, produced in Zanesville, Ohio, between 1940 and 1950.
+Known for its distinctive matte finish and hand-painted blue floral accents, this whimsical bank represents the post-war era's focus on functional yet decorative household collectibles.

 What Is Hull Pottery Piggy Bank Worth?